disjunction/node-request-plus/README.md

 })
 ```

+All events have `uri` (which can be a string or options object)
+as the first parameter.
+Other parameters depend on the event -
-(see sourcecode to see additional params provided for each event)
+see source code to see additional params provided for each event

 ### Retry Wrapper